 The house that Nichole lived in until the age of six is the house on the west side of our Airbnb, Cottage West.
 We call it Crazy Dale's house.
 I guess I live in a colorful neighborhood.
 It suffered a fire, long before we moved to the area, and still has open holes in the roof.
 And yes, Crazy Dale lives there inside of it.

 I have a brief mention of Nichole and Vincent visiting Kessler Reservoir and seeing graffiti art, specifically SCREW.
 It's been a few years, but in or around 2015, SCREW tagged a lot of spots with his rather iconic sign.
 So much so that it ended up in the local newspaper.
 Unfortunately, the young man who tagged so many buildings in Historic Northeast was gunned down a year or two later as part of gang violence here in the city.
+He was just 14 years old.
 I've always wondered if he had lived, what he would have become.
 I'd like to think he would have become someone like Scribe, a local graffiti artist who is well-known and loved for his murals.
 I guess I'm an optimistic dreamer.
 Kessler Reservoir is a cool place to visit, by the way.
 Urban, decrepit, it gives off a disconcerting vibe but I think the place still has great potential.
 Once full of water, as the name implies, it is now drained and home to scrub trees, weeds, and graffiti.
 I believe folks also used it for swimming, but don't know for sure.
 My family and I visited it once and I've long said that if I ever write another dystopian novel, maybe with zombies, the reservoir will figure heavily into it.

 The Glass Forest